thoughtbot/apprenticeship/markdown/onboarding-packet.md

 You will meet with your mentor once a week on Friday to talk through your progress.

-We encourage you to create a backpack page where you list your goals for the next week and how you did on your goals for the past week.
-This is a good document to discuss with your mentor each week.
-For an example of how previous apprentices have done this, search in Backpack.
+You are encouraged to create a list of the goals you have for your apprenticeship on an overall basis as well as to maintain a weekly list of smaller, specific goals.
+You should work with your mentor to set these and track your progress against them.

+For an example of how previous apprentices have done this, see the apprentice-goals project on GitHub (https://github.com/thoughtbot/apprentice-goals).
+You should consider forking that repository to contribute your own goals.

 When you switch mentors, you will have a Mentor Hand-off.
 This is a meeting with both mentors to talk through the previous month and the plan for the next month.

 ## Pairing during the week

-You will work with them on client projects Monday-Thursday, traveling with them to the client site if necessary/appropriate.
+You will work with your mentor on client projects Monday-Thursday, traveling with them to the client site if appropriate.
 Your mentor will pair with you during the week as you work on user stories.

 Pairing is the fastest and most effective way to learn, so it should be a priority for you and your mentor.
 However, do not expect to pair 100% of the